Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 No items found.

 Workplaces are often designed with a one-size-fits-all approach, leaving ADHD’ers struggling to navigate systems that don’t match how our brains work.
-But staying focused isn’t about fixing yourself—it’s about designing an environment and workflow that plays to your strengths.
+But staying focused isn’t about fixing yourself, it’s about designing an environment and workflow that plays to your strengths.

-ADHD isn’t a flaw.
-It’s a different way of thinking and processing the world.
+ADHD isn’t a flaw, it’s a different way of thinking and processing the world.
 With the right strategies and a little self-compassion, you can build a workday that helps you thrive.
 Here are five expert-backed methods to stay focused and productive at work.

 1. Break tasks into micro-steps